edwilson543/timetable-solutions/README.md

     <li>Setup virtual environment</li>
     <li>Install the dependencies from requirements.txt (with pip is fine)</li>
     <li>
-        Check tests are working - once in the timetable directory:<br>
-        <code>python manage.py test</code><br>
-        Alternatively, the project is also configured to use pytest - at src/timetable_solutions/:<br>
+        The project is configured to use pytest-django - at src/timetable_solutions/:<br>
         <code>pytest</code>
     </li>
     <li>